yl656/ECE4960/Labs/Lab5.md

 <br clear="all" />

 I tested different materials with different colors.
 Gray and white both refer to front and back of the piece of paper for calibration, while reflective is the rigid piece of paper from the bluetooth adapter that reflects visible lights better.
+The time between two measurements is about 0.08s, but the proximity value fluctuates a lot before settling down the a final value, which takes about two seconds after the object has moved.
+Different lighting condition does not really affect the proximity value, bu the ambient light value and the white value are influenced significantly.

 As we can see, the proximity value depends on not only the distance but also the material.
 Its resolution also degrades rapidly for objects merely 5cm away.
 Therefore, this sensor might not be the best fit for our fast robot as range will be very important.

 ### Distance Sensor